Givenchy's Clare Waight Keller designs Markle's sleek dress

 "It's brave to not have decorations and embellishments.
 What a strong fashion statement.
 It's modern and classic at the same time," Phillipa Lepley, a leading London bridal designer, told The Associated Press.
 "The overall look is very '50s and gorgeous!"

 Waight Keller, the first female artistic director of French fashion house Givenchy, met Markle earlier this year, Kensington Palace said.
-It said Markle wanted a dress with an "elegant aesthetic, impeccable tailoring, and relaxed demeanor."
+The statement said Markle wanted a dress with an "elegant aesthetic, impeccable tailoring, and relaxed demeanor."

-The dress featured no lace or embroidery, carrying a classic boat neckline, three-quarter length sleeves and an A-line skirt with a train measuring nearly 6 feet from the waist.
-Markle complemented it with a tiara, an embroidered cathedral-length veil, a bracelet and a small diamond stud earrings.
+The dress featured no lace or embroidery, carrying a classic boat neckline, three-quarter length sleeves and an A-line skirt with a train measuring about 70 inches from the waist.
+Markle complemented it with a tiara, an embroidered cathedral length veil, a bracelet and a small diamond stud earrings.

 "The dress is simply beautiful in its classic simplicity," said Caroline Burstein, owner of Browns Bride, a top London bridal boutique.
 She called it "a nod to Grace Kelly, Audrey Hepburn and every iconic wedding we have witnessed throughout the 20th and 21st century.
 It's perfect for her and for the occasion they are celebrating."